ikwbb/object-retrieval-system-for-image/README.md

-# Object Retrieval System in Image
+# Object Retrieval System for Image

 This repository contains an implementation of an image retrieval system designed to search for and rank similar object in images from a large gallery based on query images.
 The system leverages CNN-based feature extraction to enhance retrieval performance.
 It is built to process a gallery of images and return ranked results based on similarity to a given query.